Strength training reverses aging? I’ll take two dumbbells, please!

 Likewise, 179 genes associated with aging – and whether you do it well or not – were completely changed by strength training.
-Strength training doesn’t just have the ability to slow the progression of aging it reverses it.
+Strength training doesn’t just have the ability to slow the progression of aging; it reverses it.

-Few things lead to frailty and accelerate aging more than a lack of muscle.
+Few things lead to frailty and accelerated aging more than a lack of muscle.
 Muscle loss occurs with age (starting at about 30) unless you’re doing something about it.
 While any exercise is better than inactivity, strength training wins against every other mode of exercise in the aging game where muscle is concerned.

 Yet, there’s more to the story than simply muscle loss.
 You have different types of muscle fibers.
-Fast twitch muscle is lost twice as fast as you age and is more responsible for reducing fat to prevent age-related metabolic dysfunction (aka, obesity).
+Fast-twitch muscle is lost twice as fast as you age and is more responsible for reducing fat to prevent age-related metabolic dysfunction (aka, obesity).
 It also is what will prevent falls by improving your reaction skills.

-Understandably then, fast twitch muscle fibers gain importance as you age.
-Strength training is the best way to focus on your fast twitch muscle fibers.
-A few minutes of fast interval training drills a few times a week can also support fast twitch fibers.
+Understandably then, fast-twitch muscle fibers gain importance as you age.
+Strength training is the best way to focus on your fast-twitch muscle fibers.
+A few minutes of fast interval training drills a few times a week can also support fast-twitch fibers.

 Your lifespan as a woman is longer than that of men.
 So you’re living longer but what you really want is living better than you’ve seen it done in prior generations.
-Given women are twice as likely as men to suffer from depression and anxiety, both of which can influence risk of dementia, taking care of your emotional and cognitive health is as important as your physical health.
+Given women are twice as likely as men to suffer from depression and anxiety, both of which can influence the risk of dementia, taking care of your emotional and cognitive health is as important as your physical health.

-Turns out it’s a two-for-one.
+It turns out it’s a two-for-one.
 If you’re waiting for the leg press, you’re in the right line.

 Strength training positively influences mood and decreases symptoms of depression and anxiety.
-Beyond that, if you’re looking for an edge in creativity and productivity more and more studies are showing that a break for exercise just may be where your creative breakthrough occurs.
+Beyond that, if you’re looking for an edge in creativity and productivity, more and more studies are showing that a break for exercise just may be where your creative breakthrough occurs.

-Last but definitely not least, body composition improvements come faster and last with strength training compared to cardio.
+Last but definitely not least, body composition improvements come faster and last longer with strength training compared to cardio.
 Yes, do your cardio and maintain your mobility with yoga or Pilates, but put strength training high on your priority list.